 Years after their popularity waned, fellow Telenet/Renovation properties like Valis and Arcus eventually ended up in porn games.
 Luckily, Annet and company was spared this fate, leaving only behind the legacy of two very mediocre games, and one amusing one.

-Even though they were produced by different teams, El Viento is strikingly reminiscent of the Genesis versions of the Valis games – it has the same art style (right down to the creepy, faceless heroine) and same loose control style.
+Even though they were produced by different teams, El Viento is strikingly reminiscent of the Genesis versions of the Valis games – it has the same art style (right down to the faceless heroine) and same loose control style.
 But damned if isn’t a lot of fun.
 “El Viento” is Spanish for “The Wind,” and the action moves at an extremely brisk pace.
 Annet blazes forward, rapidly attacking with boomerangs that can demolish practically anything in a few hits.
 Annet also has some magical powers, which are charged by holding down the Magic button.
 You start with only a measly fireball, but you obtain different powers (ice crystals, power waves, etc) as you get farther in the game.
 However, since you need to charge to use them, they’re generally only useful in very specific situations.
 Annet can also glide by ducking and pressing the jump button, which is useful in a few circumstances where the ceiling is too low to jump.
 The score also acts as “experience,” which will extend the life meter at certain intervals.

 The hook of El Viento is that it takes place in America circa the 1920s.
 In the first stage, you fight against gangsters in Chicago, though later levels take you to secret caverns underneath Mount Rushmore and through the streets of New York City.
-Annet needs to stop a gangster named Vincente DeMarco (who’s actually Al Capone in the Japanese release – too bad they took out the silly historical reference for the English version) from resurrecting the evil Lord Hastur (a reference to the Cthulu mythos).
+Annet needs to stop a cult, including a gangster named Vincente DeMarco (who’s actually Al Capone in the Japanese release – too bad they took out the silly historical reference for the English version) from resurrecting the evil Lord Hastur (a reference to the Cthulu mythos).
 It’s really hard to dislike a mashup of concepts that is this utterly insane.

 Annet also faces a scantily clad rival named Restiana, who’s really just an excuse to show more skin.
 Along the way she also meets her mentor Earnest Evans, although he doesn’t really have any effect in the game – he just exists to tie in with the “sequel,” released less than a year later.